 foster respect and trust

 Trust and respect are the foundation of a happy workplace.
-Studies have shown that dislike of a boss (aka lacking trust or respect for them) is the number one factor that leads employees to leave their job.
+Studies have shown that dislike of a boss (aka lacking trust or respect for them) is the number one factor that leads employees to leave their jobs.
 If you hate your boss, it seeps into just about every other area of your work.
 Positive leaders create a workplace where employees feel valued.
-Remember trust and respect go two ways.
+Remember, trust and respect go two ways.
 To be trusted and respected, leaders must offer employees a reason.
 Trust and respect underscore just about everything else in a workplace, so if you’re going to work on one area, make it this one.

 job security

-prioritize health and safety
+check out our tipsprioritize health and safety

 Safety is one of our most basic human needs.
 On Maslov’s hierarchy of needs, it’s second.
 Only physiological needs like food, water and shelter are more important.
-A workplace should always put health and safety initiatives first – there’s absolutely no excuse for asking employees to perform dangerous tasks or put their health at risk.
+A workplace should always put health and safety initiatives first — there’s absolutely no excuse for asking employees to perform dangerous tasks or put their health at risk.
 Doing so will irreparably damage their trust in you as an employer.
-A safe workplace doesn’t just involve physical safety either.
+A safe workplace doesn’t just involve physical safety, either.
 Mental and psychological safety are also important.
 Offering employees health and dental benefits, personal days and opportunities to take time off without repercussions will keep employees happy and working at their full potential.

 opportunities to advance